Our Team.

 Prior to joining Howl, she spent the last 15 years managing events, national competitions and various projects for the Canadian media industry and also worked on experiential marketing initiatives for the automotive industry.
 She has a BA in Sociology from York University, Glendon College, and is currently working towards a Certificate in Environmental Conservation through the University of Guelph.

-As our Grant and Finance Manager, Taylor has finally found a place that combines her love of details and logistics and shared appreciation for the natural environment.
+As our Operations Manager, Taylor has finally found a place that combines her love of details and logistics and shared appreciation for the natural environment.
 When she’s not working you’ll likely find her outside hiking, paddling or sharing a tasty culinary creation with friends and family.

 Her passion for connecting art with the natural world led her to OCAD University, where she earned a Bachelor's of Fine Art, specializing in Life Studies.
 Having witnessed the profound effects of climate change on the places she calls home, Ahlena later collaborated with youth and grassroots organizations in her community to raise the voices of young people on matters of reconciliation and climate-related issues.
 These experiences led her to earn a Master of Teaching at the University of Toronto (OISE), enabling her to continue this work as an educator.